saurychi/C-notes/README.md

 # C-notes
- Notes on C languag covering from basics to strcutures and algorithms
+ Notes on C language covering from the basics to structures and algorithms